Winnipeg Jets star D Josh Morrissey expected to return for Game 2 vs. Dallas Stars | TSN

-Jets star D Morrissey expected to return for Game 2 vs. Stars
+Jets star D Morrissey expected to return for Game 2; Schenn a scratch?

 Defenceman Josh Morrissey is expected to make his return to the Winnipeg Jets' lineup, the team announced on Friday.